Leninner/Leninner/README.md

 # Software engineer

-Hi, I'm **Lenin**—a backend-focused fullstack developer with over 2 years of experience in building scalable, high-impact solutions.
+Hi, I'm **Lenin**—a software engineer with experience in building scalable, high-impact solutions.
 I specialize in system architecture and Domain-Driven Design (DDD), crafting solid backend foundations that drive business success.
 Let's build something powerful and resilient together!

 You can see my portfolio [here](https://leninner.vercel.app/)